 - Salary, last purchases, bank name.

 - Facebook profile, Twitter account, email account, social media tags.

 What is search leakage?

-Moreover, the search terms are sent over to the site you clicked on.
-Thus, when you do a search you are sharing the search info not only with your search engine, but also with all the sites that you are visiting.
+Moreover, the search terms (or search queries) are sent over to the site you clicked on.
+Thus, when you search, you are sharing the search info not only with your search engine but also with all the websites that you are visiting.
 That is called search leakage.

 What are private search engines?

 Private search engines are those search sites that: